SysKitTeam/docs-point/reporting/access-reports.md

 This report can also be accessed from:

-* **Microsoft Teams & Groups Overview screen**; select the resource and click on the proper action in the side panel
+* **Microsoft Teams & Groups Overview screen**; select the resource and click the proper action in the side panel
 * **Teams/Groups details screen**; Members tile

 ### Report Data